Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes.md

 Below is a list of different topics
 ===
-These notes are ordered (somewhat) in increasing level of difficulty/necessary amount of math to understand.
+These notes are ordered (somewhat) in increasing level of difficulty/amount of math needed to understand.
 - [Linear Algebra](/notes/linear-algebra/nav.md)
 - [Analysis](/notes/analysis/nav.md)
 - [Numerical Analysis](/notes/numerical-analysis/nav.md)